themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

   - Guaranteed order of execution of modules.
 - Cons:
   - Doesn't naturally work on the browser (there are solutions for that as *Browserify* and *Webpack*).
-  - Sequential loading of modules might take more time than if they were to be loaded asynchronously.
+  - Sequential loading of modules is slower than asynchronous.
-  - NPM dependency tree might easily end up adding lots of modules to your application.
+  - NPM dependency tree can skyrocket easily.

 ----